-Patrick Godana is Sonke’s Government and Media Liaison.
+Patrick Godana is Sonke’s Eastern Cape Provincial Manager.
+Prior to taking on this role he was Government and Media Liaison.
 Throughout the 1980s and 1990s, Patrick was an anti-apartheid activist in the Eastern Cape township of New Brighton.

 A member of Umkhonto We Sizwe, the ANC’s armed wing, he spent many years in exile and was subsequently incarcerated as a political prisoner.